 If it is an employee of the company in question (the future manager, an employee, or the HR manager), the conversation may take more than an hour.

-The Work and Holiday Visa allows employers to hire you for 6 months (12 months under conditions).
-This is probably the easiest way for them to get to know you and see how you work and how you fit into the company.
-However, some companies often hesitate, because it can be difficult to keep you in the company at the end.
-The only way to stay with the company for longer than six months is to change your visa.
-It is helpful to hire an immigration officer who can advise you in your situation.
+The Working Holiday Visa is undoubtedly the best option for a company to be able to try you out.
+Easy to obtain, it allows employers to take you on for 6 months.
+This is a good way of checking how you work and detecting your ability to adapt to the company.
+However, some companies are often reluctant because they know that it may then be difficult to keep you on afterwards.
+In fact, the only way to stay with the company for more than six months is to change your visa.
+In this case, it may be useful to contact an immigration agent, who will be able to advise you and recommend the visa best suited to your situation.

 It’s not an easy affair, which means you have to be determined and informed to get started.
 However, it is doable if your education and professional experience are among the desired occupations.
 These professions are listed in the SOL & CSOL list (Skill Occupational List), which you find here.

-Working in Australia is definitely a very rewarding experience, on both a personal and a professional level.
-Finding a job for a few months is not difficult.
-And if you really want to stay, there are possibilities.
-Of course you have to fulfil the conditions and be highly motivated.
-But many people around me were pessimistic and told me that sponsorship was impossible to get.
-With determination, I finally made it.
-No doubt you will succeed, if that is what you want!
+In any case, working in Australia is a very enriching experience, both humanly and professionally.
+Finding a job for a few months is not very difficult.
+And if you really want to stay, it’s possible.
+Of course, you have to meet the conditions and be highly motivated.
+So there’s no doubt that you’ll succeed if it’s what you really want!